-As an experienced website operations manager, I am well aware of the importance of a clear and intuitive navigation system for website user experience and content discovery.The AnQiCMS (AnQiCMS) allows us to easily build navigation structures that meet various business needs, thanks to its flexible content management functions.Today, I will detail how to cleverly set up and display the first and second-level menus and their links in the website's main navigation based on the powerful functions of AnQiCMS.
+As an experienced website operations manager, I am well aware of the importance of a clear and intuitive navigation system for website user experience and content discovery.AnQiCMS (AnQiCMS) with its flexible content management functions, allows us to easily build navigation structures that meet various business needs.Today, I will detail how to cleverly set up and display the first and second-level menus and their links in the website's main navigation based on the powerful functions of AnQiCMS.

-Understanding the navigation system of Anqi CMS
+Understanding the navigation system of AnQi CMS

-The navigation system design of AnQi CMS is exquisite, allowing us to create multiple 'navigation categories' for the website.This means that in addition to the traditional main navigation, you can also create different menu groups such as footer navigation, sidebar navigation, etc. as needed.Each navigation category can contain various links, which can either point to core content within the website, such as article categories or standalone pages, or can flexibly link to external websites.This layered and highly customizable design makes the content organization structure of the website clear and easy to understand, greatly facilitating users' browsing and acquisition of information.
+The navigation system of Anqi CMS is designed beautifully, it allows us to create multiple 'navigation categories' for the website.This means that in addition to the traditional main navigation, you can also create different menu groups for the website as needed, such as footer navigation, sidebar navigation, etc.Under each navigation category, we can add various types of links, which can point to the core content within the website, such as article categories or independent single pages, and can also flexibly link to external websites.This layered and highly customizable design makes the website's content organization structure clear and easy to understand, greatly facilitating users' browsing and access to information.

-Configure the main navigation categories
+Configure the main navigation category

-To start building your website navigation, you first need to log in to the Anqi CMS backend management interface.Please navigate to the left menu bar and select the 'Background Settings' option.In this page, you will see an area named "Navigation Category Management".The system usually provides a default "Default Navigation" category that you can use as your main navigation.Of course, if you want to have a clearer menu structure management, you can also click the "Add Navigation CategoryOnce you select or create the main navigation category, all subsequent first and second-level menus will belong to this specific category for centralized management.
+To begin building your website navigation, you first need to log in to the Anqi CMS backend management interface.Please navigate to the "Backend Settings" option in the left menu bar and then select the "Navigation Settings" option.On this page, you will see a section named "Navigation Category Management".The system usually provides a default "Default Navigation" category that you can use as your main navigation.Of course, if you wish to have a clearer menu structure management, you can also click the 'Add Navigation Category' button to create a new category, such as naming it 'Main Navigation' or 'Top Navigation'.Once you select or create the main navigation category, all first-level and second-level menus will belong to this specific category for centralized management.

-Add a top-level navigation menu
+Add primary navigation menu

-Next, we will start creating the primary navigation menu items in the "Navigation Link Settings" area.Please click the 'Add Navigation Link' button at the top of the page.In the configuration form that pops up next, the critical step is to select the 'Parent Navigation' option.Here, you need to select "Top-level Navigation", which clearly indicates that you are creating a standalone, independent main menu that does not belong to any other menu.
+Next, we will start creating the primary navigation menu item in the "Navigation Link Settings" area.Please click the 'Add Navigation Link' button at the top of the page.
+The critical step in the subsequent configuration form is the selection of the 'Parent Navigation' option.Here, you need to select 'Top-level Navigation', which clearly indicates that you are creating a standalone, independent main menu that does not belong to any other menu.

 The 'Display Name' field is used to fill in the menu text that users actually see on the website front-end, please ensure that it is clear and concise.
-The 'Link Type' is the core setting that defines the menu behavior, and Safe CMS provides three main types for you to choose from:
+The 'Link Type' is the core setting that defines the menu behavior, AnQi CMS provides three main types for you to choose from:

-• Built-in link:This link is preset to common targets such as the homepage of the website, the homepage of specific content models (such as article models or product models), etc., which is convenient for quick configuration.
+- Built-in linkThis type of link is preset to point to common targets such as the homepage of a website, the homepage of a specific content model (such as an article model or product model), etc., making it convenient for quick configuration.

-• External LinkIf you need to redirect users to any custom URL within the site or completely jump to an external website, you can select this type and fill in the complete link address.
-Select the link type that suits your needs and fill in the corresponding link address or select specific content according to the prompts.The “Display Order” field determines the arrangement position of menu items, with a smaller number indicating that the menu item is displayed closer to the front in the navigation bar.
+- External linkIf you need to redirect users to any custom URL within the site or completely jump to an external website, you can select this type and fill in the complete link address.
+Select the link type that suits your needs and then enter the corresponding link address or select the specific content according to the prompts.The "Display Order" field determines the arrangement position of menu items, the smaller the number, the earlier the menu item is displayed in the navigation bar.

-Create secondary navigation menu
+Create a second-level navigation menu

-Navigation call in template
+Navigation call in the template

 {%- for item in navs %} {# 遍历一级菜单项 #}